Do you have a favorite color?

 The book itself will lead you to some appropriate color choices.
 Here are some hints:

 - Think of your audience.
 Bright, primary colors are often used for children.
 Trendy colors for teen readers can be found in teen magazines.
 In fact, magazines are an excellent place to get ideas to please any audience.
+If you’re really unsure, try checking out this blog post about the meaning and psychology of colors from Jen Reviews.

 - The subject is important.
 If the book is about the ocean, perhaps you should stick with a range of blues, greens, and grays.
 If the action takes place in a foreign country, research the location and pick locally used colors.
 (An excellent book on this topic is The Designer’s Guide to Global Color Combinations by Leslie Cabarga.)
 If the book is about art or a craft, pick up colors from key illustrations.